intuition-dev/INTUITION/src/README.md

 #### 'All my friends KNOW the low-coder'

-### MetaBake&trade; is the extensible open source low-code productivity tool for programmers; including dynamic apps and data binding.
+### MetaBake&trade; is the extensible open source low-code productivity tool for programmers.

 MetaBake&trade; mbake CLI tool is a modern way to generate websites and dynamic webapps via low-code to help you achieve high developer productivity, without additional effort.
 MetaBake&trade; open source tool helps you deliver web apps 10X faster with less coding by leveraging our documented high-productivity approaches/pillars.
+It leverages static generation; with Pug, Markdown and more; including dynamic apps, data binding, exetensivle  baseCMS, components and more.
  MetaBake&trade; is a simple tool, but can build any type of an app or website, and it allows for gradual adoption.
 You can start by slowly adopting just a few of its approaches.

 Prerequisites: you should know HTML, CSS an .js - that is all we use.
 If you need to catch up, we recommend this book: 'Design and Build Websites' by Jon Duckett.